tskit-dev/tutorials/getting_started.md

 created by deleting the regions outside that interval using {meth}`TreeSequence.keep_intervals`.
-Unsurprisingly, as we noted when looking at the trees, there's a far higher proportion of singletons in the region of the sweep.
+Unsurprisingly, as we noted when looking at the trees, there's a far higher proportion of singletons in the region of the sweep compared to the entire genome.

 (sec_tskit_getting_started_compute_statistics_windowing)=

 ### Windowing

 It is often useful to see how statistics vary in different genomic regions.
-This is done by calculating them in {ref}`tskit:sec_stats_windows` along the genome.
+This is done by calculating them in {ref}`windows<tskit:sec_stats_windows>` along the genome.
 For this, let's look at a single statistic, the genetic {meth}`~TreeSequence.diversity` (π).
-As a site statistic this measures the average number of genetic differences between two randomly chosen samples, whereas as a branch length statistic it measures the average branch length between them.
+As a site statistic, it measures the average number of genetic differences between two randomly chosen samples, whereas as a branch statistic, it measures the average branch length between them.
 We'll plot how the value of π changes using 10kb windows, plotting the resulting diversity between positions 4 and 6 Mb: